 Of course, sustaining the occasional cut is just a part of balisong training, but it is best to avoid cuts where possible and always remain alert throughout your practice to mitigate accidents.
 After all, the art of successfully manipulating your custom butterfly knife is about doing so without an injury.

 To begin training with your custom balisong, consider taping the edge of the blade with heavy electrical tape to render the blade harmless.
-This eliminates the risk of injury and helps you overcome your initial fear of being cut, which allows you to become more comfortable with your blade.
+This eliminates the risk of injury and helps you overcome your initial fear of being cut which allows you to become more comfortable with your blade.

 One of the most underutilized tips for balisong beginners is proper balisong maintenance.
-You’ll never achieve the butter-smooth action that you are looking for with a neglected knife.
+You’ll never achieve the butter-smooth action you are looking for with a neglected knife.

 Don’t just close your custom balisong and put it away after an intensive practice session.
 Inspect it carefully for loose screws and pivots.
 After this, give your knife a once-over with a knife cleanser or soap and water to remove any dirt and grime that can affect the integrity of the blade over time.
 It’s important you know how to clean a pocket knife so it doesn’t rust or damage.

 After washing, dry your blade thoroughly.
 Finally, apply a lubricant to all the pivot points to keep the joints moving freely just like you need them to.